beanni/beanni/README.md

 Secrets are kept out of configuration files entirely, by design.

 Secrets are stored in your operating system's credential store (Credential Manager on Windows, or Keychain on MacOS).
-We use [keytar](https://www.npmjs.com/package/keytar) to do this.
+We use [keytar](https://www.npmjs.com/package/keytar) to do this, which is [built and maintained by the Atom project](https://github.com/atom/node-keytar).

 ### Dependency Supply Chain